Skip to main content

 • High-pressure tactics ("this pricing expires Friday")

-• Cannot explain why a transaction was flagged
+• Can't explain why a transaction was flagged

-• Requires annual contract with no exit clause
+• Requires an annual contract with no exit clause

 When to Skip Vendors Entirely

-If you are under $1M in annual volume, you probably do not need a dedicated fraud vendor.
-Your processor's built-in tools (Stripe Radar, Adyen Risk) are almost always enough.
+Under $1M in annual volume, you don't need a dedicated fraud vendor.
+Your processor's built-in tools - Stripe Radar, Adyen Risk - are almost always enough.

 Signs you might actually need a vendor: